stbd/linux-laptop-ctrl-scritps/README.md

-# Few helpful scripts for laptop
+# Few scripts to help daily usage of Linux laptop

-Since remembering my own name is sometimes tough, remembering some CLI commands is sometimes nearly imposible.
-So, here are few scripts to help surviving with Linux laptop.
+Since remembering my own name is sometimes difficult, remembering CLI commands in heat development can be a challange.
+Thus, few scripts to help with basic usage.

 ## Specs for laptop
  * Lenovo S440